mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 .. index:: PolynomialRing

-Though x is the most common choice for a variable, we could have chosen any letter for the indeterminate.  ::
+Though :math:`x` is the most common choice for a variable, we could have chosen any letter for the indeterminate.  ::

 	sage: R.<Y>=PolynomialRing(QQ)